Move Apps from SD Card to Galaxy S5

 You are watching VisiHow.
 Today, we are going to teach you to move files from your Android Smartphone memory card to the actual phone memory.
 To start with, let's press the lock button or the power button one time which is on the right side of the phone.

-- 20That will take us back to our home screen.This concludes our tutorial on moving applications from your SD card to the phone's internal memory.
+- 20This concludes our tutorial on moving applications from your SD card to the phone's internal memory.
 Thank-you for watching VisiHow.
 If you have additional questions, you need help or support, please let us know in the comments section below.
-Thank-you and have a great day.Advertisement
+Thank-you and have a great day.That will take us back to our home screen.Advertisement

 Video: Move Apps from SD card to Galaxy S5